RobotecAI/rai/docs/create_robots_whoami.md

 Your robot's `whoami` package serves as a configuration package for the `rai_whoami` node.

+> **TIP**: The Human-Machine Interface (HMI), both text and voice versions, relies heavily on the whoami package.
+It uses the robot's identity, constitution, and documentation to provide context-aware responses and ensure the robot behaves according to its defined characteristics.

 ## Example (Franka Emika Panda arm)

 1. Setup the repository using 1st and 2nd step from [Setup](../README.md#setup)